 I walked into my room and dropped on my bed still clothed.
 The bunny found a niche in the corner while the ghosts seemed to still be around, following me like puppies. murderous undead puppies but puppies nonetheless.
 I fell asleep quicker than I thought possible.

 Mondays… I always hated monday mornings...
 Reality is definitely more boring than a novel, after fighting the forces of darkness, school is still there and you still haven’t finished your homeworks because of it.

-I woke up with only four hours of sleep in my body, awfully stumbled toward the shower.
+I woke up with only four hours of sleep in my body and painfully stumbled toward the shower.
 My mom was gone for work by the time I was out, as I’d had to apply elixir to some of my unhealed wounds.
 My right arm was still painful and moving it was even worse, it had healed half decently on it’s own but not entirely.

 I got dressed, putting a ‘The Cure’ tee-shirt and a pair of jeans on.
 It was a pretty warm day, My arm was covered with a bandage that itself covered the sutures, I’d made off-handed.
 I’d probably have to lie about how it had gotten that way.